openstack-archive/collectd-openstack-plugins/doc/source/devstackGSG.rst

 Aodh is an alarming service that allows an alarm to be created and/or updated if there is something unusual happening with the system.
-When this service is enabled via the collectd-ceilometer-plugin, it allows alarms to be created/updated for all notifications sent from collectd.
+When this service is enabled via the collectd-openstack-plugins, it allows alarms to be created/updated for all notifications sent from collectd.
 All notifications sent from collectd are configured as event alarms in aodh.
 To enable aodh with collectd, add the following to your local.conf: